Expert Reviews – Aberdare NP

 4/5

-The scenery is truly wonderous at this sky-high park, where East Africa’s savannahs are left far behind and temperatures plummet.
+The scenery is truly wondrous at this sky-high park, where East Africa’s savannahs are left far behind and temperatures plummet.
 Instead you’ll find valleys carved between soaring forested peaks, waterfalls, thick bamboo forests and moorlands all shrouded in misty drizzle.

-It has a very packaged feel but if you like sipping a glass of red by the open fire while watching elephants play around in mud baths just outside, then this is the experience for you.
+These lodges have a very packaged feel but if you like sipping a glass of red by the open fire while watching elephants play around in mud baths just outside, then this is the experience for you.

 Expert